 Andy’s American Cinema: Director and Directions 1929-1968 was and still is a bible for anyone serious about movies.
-Time named it one of the 100 most important works of non-fiction.
+It remains on Time’s one of the 100 most important works of non-fiction.
 Wryly opinionated and dismissive, only 14 directors made Sarris’ original Pantheon.
 In it are both obvious and innovative choices like Howard Hawks and Buster Keaton, and for me the most compelling one, Robert Flaherty, a documentary filmmaker with the vision of an artist.
-(In the 1990s Andy began reviewing and ranking annually non-fiction films for the NY Observer, coverage that he and I had discussed twenty years earlier.)
+(In the 1990s Andy began reviewing and ranking annually non-fiction films for the New York Observer, coverage that he and I had discussed twenty years earlier.)

 While I was to go on to receive the masters and complete my course work for the Ph.D., but not the doctorate, I don’t think Andy saw me as anything less than a colleague.
 He was less interested in academic credentials than in having something to say.
 While he was obsessed with films, he did not expect everyone else to in precisely the same way.
 I believe that he was somewhat puzzled when they were.
-He did not see film history as a competition but as a journey and, for him, at least, a calling — something that I have adapted in looking the meaning of IP rights.
+He did not see film history as a competition but as a journey and, for him, at least, a calling — something that I have adopted in 30 years of looking at intellectual property.

 Andy never quite knew what to make of me.
-Most of his students were a little afraid of his brilliance and intrigued by his demeanor, yet he could be quick with a kind word or a helpful observation.
+Like most of his students students, I was a little afraid of his brilliance and intrigued by his demeanor.
+Shy and aloof, he also could be quick with a kind word or a helpful observation.
 We were friendly but not close, yet not a day goes by or a word I write that is not influenced by him.

-Andy could be a jumble of contradictions and a challenging if seemingly under-prepared lecturer.
-A 1951 Columbia alum, his school was more new journalist-gunslinger, something of an outsider cum good guy that he so admired in Westerns and film noir.
+Andy was a jumble of contradictions and a challenging if seemingly under-prepared lecturer.
+A 1951 Columbia alum, his school was more new journalist-gunslinger, something of the outsider-cum-good guy that he so admired in Westerns and film noir.
 If he shot before he looked, and occasionally he did, he was usually man enough to admit he was wrong, or that his opinion was more personal than theoretical.

 Despite his strong polemics Andy did not necessarily want his students to agree with him all of the time.
 He was too confident an historian and innovative a teacher for him to expect total reverence.
 Still, for the many readers and students worshiping at the church of Sarris, and who memorized his directors’ categories in American Cinema like a catechism, angsting over who should be moved where and why, he was not the only thing, he was everything.

 The leading exponent of the auteur theory in the U.S., Sarris’ categories in American Cinema are, I believe, not meant to be taken as literally as some readers do.
-The book came at a time in “new” journalism of Tom Wolf and the divisive anti-war politics of Vietnam and the counter-culture.
-They were a simultaneous leap-ahead and a throw-back, providing a semblance of movie-going order amidst chaos of new and challenging art, both high and low.
+The book came at a time in new journalism of Tom Wolf and the divisive anti-war politics of Vietnam and the counter-culture.
+Young people were challenging the norm, and Andy was no exception.
+His movie analysis was a simultaneous leap-ahead and a throw-back that provided a semblance of order amidst chaos of new.
 It was something to believe in.
-The Pantheon, ultimately, was a tool to help viewers reconsider cinema’s brief history, and popular movies as art and their directors as artists, the way some Europeans did at the time.
+The Pantheon, ultimately, was a tool to help viewers reconsider cinema’s brief history, and genre movies as art, and their directors as artists, the way some Europeans did.
 Westerns, screwball comedies and crime dramas, through consistency of theme and quality of vision, could transcend their conventions.

-The critics Andy despised most were “middle brow” reviewers who felt compelled to provide a social-literary context in order to elevate movies’ importance.
+The critics Andy despised most were “middle brow” reviewers who felt compelled to provide a social or literary context in order to elevate a film’s importance.
 First and foremost Andy was an historian.
 Simultaneously understanding the body of a filmmaker’s work within movie history and the conventions of genre was what interested him most.